slittorin/home-assistant-configuration/README.md

    - `chmd ug+x github_push.sh`.
    - `./github_push.sh`-
 8. Check the log-file `/config/logs/github_push.log`.
+   - Isolate if there are errors, and if needed isolate the problem.
+9. Go to the github repositor and check that all files has been properly pushed.
-   - Isolate if there are errors, and if needed correct them.
+   - Isolate if there are errors, and if needed isolate the problem.

 ## Resource - Lovelace Card Mod